os/slacker/README.rst

 Slacker
 =======

-:Info: Slack API Wrapper for Python
-:Author: Oktay Sancak

 About
 =====
-Slacker is an Apache 2.0 Licensed Slack API Wrapper for Python.
+Slacker is a full-featured Python interface for the Slack API.

 Dependencies
 ============